TJANGEL/Word-Guess-Game/README.md

 When you win a picture of Freddy Kreuger shows up on the right side of the screen

-When you lose a picture of Jackie breaking through the door appers
+When you lose a picture of Pennywise appears

 Each time you win, your wins counter increases by one and holds a tally